simonesilvestroni/m2m-website/_posts/2024-02-08-kafkaesque-digital-relationship-with-ourselves.md

 I can’t stress this enough: defining myself through job roles, awards, or the fact that I might be a public speaker, is good for a resume.
 Anywhere else, it becomes deeply uninspiring and *uninteresting*.
 That is what I might be doing for a living right now, but it doesn't represent who I am as a person with values, interests and priorities.
 Even Mastodon is choke-full of this type of profile description.
 Why, in a small independent social network, do so many folks use this crap marketing lingo as if they were walking LinkedIn adverts?

 Blaming any social media, corporate or not, for creating this situation is flatly wrong.
-In [a short post wrote two decades ago]({{ site.url }}/blog/years-just-pass-by/) I had passive-aggressively complained about bloggers in a pre-Facebook era.
+In [a short post written two decades ago]({{ site.url }}/blog/years-just-pass-by/) I had passive-aggressively complained about bloggers in a pre-Facebook era.
 It sounded a lot like I was talking about modern influencers, or pseudo *thought leaders*:

 > Five years ago there was all this buzz about virtual communities.
 How did that go?
 I have no idea, all I know is that everything revolves around who’s the hottest blogger right now.
 They talk about themselves, reference each other, all anxious about who has the most comments or the longest and most prestigious blogroll.